Pixel (973) 784-8402

 Strict Liability and New Jersey’s Dog Bite Laws

 Like many other states, New Jersey has strict liability rules for dog bites.
 According to the New Jersey dog bite statute, dog owners are responsible for paying for the cost of injuries after a dog bite.
 Because owners are strictly liable, victims do not have to prove the owner was negligent to recover their losses.
-As long as the owner’s dog injured the victim, they are responsible for paying for injuries.
+As long as the owner’s dog injured the victim, they are responsible for paying for the injuries.
 It does not matter if the owner did not know about a dog’s aggressive temperament – they are still liable.
 This liability extends to other injuries the dog might cause while biting, such as scratch marks.

 Owner Liability for Non-Bite Injuries

 Bites are not the only way a dog can hurt someone.
 They can also scratch people or knock them over after jumping on them.
-New Jersey’s strict liability standard only applies to dog bites, but non-bite victims still have options for recovering compensation.
+New Jersey’s strict liability standard only applies to dog bites, but non-bite victims still have options for recovering fair compensation.

 There are two main scenarios where owners can be liable for non-bite injuries.